 - 2.15 The density of new developments is critical to the efficient and effective use of available land in accessible and sustainable locations.
 However, it is also important to create high quality environments with sufficient public open space, parking and other amenities to promote good quality of life for new and existing communities. - 2.16 The NPPF provides guidance on the provision of high quality, sustainable housing, with a mix of housing tenures which reflects local needs, ensuring the effective use of existing housing stock, and providing enough homes in appropriate locations through the efficient and effective use of land.
 It gives the Local Planning Authority flexibility in setting appropriate densities to specific localities.
 However, it is still imperative that land contributing towards the District's housing land supply is appropriately and efficiently utilised.
+The previously established national indicative minimum density of 30 dwellings per hectare is considered to strike a balance between ensuring the efficient use of land and respecting the character of localities.
 As such promoting a minimum density threshold of 30 dwellings per hectare is considered to be appropriate. - 2.17 The density of dwellings within the existing residential area varies across the District, both between individual settlements and within each settlement.
 Density was randomly sampled within the existing residential area of each ward to illustrate this disparity, however, it is important to emphasise that this is a purely indicative exercise and does not in any way represent the average density for each ward, or suggest appropriate densities for each area; it is simply a guide.
 The densities presented on the map below by ward (Figure 2) were determined through sampling the number of dwellings within two separate one hectare areas which were selected at random, and working out the average of these.
 Figure 2 depicts the average gross density of dwellings (in that it does not account for the presence of roads etc.) within the areas sampled in each ward.